Its-darshu/portfolio/README.md

 ## 📝 Blog System

-This portfolio includes a **GitHub-based blog system** with an admin dashboard!
+This portfolio includes a **Firebase-powered blog system** with an admin dashboard!

 ### Quick Access
 - **Blog**: `/blog`